-Riding a bike to the College or the University of Adelaide can save you hundreds of dollars in parking and fuel costs, it helps keep you healthy and it's often faster than taking public transport.
-Find the quickest, safest route at: maps. sa.gov.au/cycleinstead.
+Riding a bike to uni can save you hundreds of dollars in parking and fuel costs, it helps keep you healthy and it's often faster than taking public transport.
+Find the quickest, safest route at: maps.sa.gov.au/cycleinstead.